 Expeditious naturalization benefits are available to a person who meets the general requirements for naturalization, described in Part 2, if in addition:

-3. The citizen is in the employment of one of the following:
+- The citizen is employed by one of the following:

 - the U.S. Government;

-- is (a) authorized to perform the ministerial or priestly functions of a religious denomination having a bona fide organization within the U.S.; or (b) is engaged solely as a missionary with a religious denomination or an interdenominational mission organization having a bona fide organization within the U.S.
+- a religious denomination or an interdenominational mission organization having a bona fide organization within the U.S.

-3.2 Employed by an American Firm or Corporation, or a Subsidiary Thereof
+4.1 Employment by an American Firm or Corporation, or Its Subsidiary

 American Firm or Corporation

-The term “American firm or corporation” means a company owned more than 50% by U.S. nationals.
+The term “American firm or corporation,” as used in INA § 319(b), means a company established in the United States and owned more than 50% by U.S. citizens.
+More specifically:

-- Publicly traded corporation: A publicly traded corporation is considered to be an “American firm or corporation” if the applicant can demonstrate that the corporation is incorporated in the U.S. and trades its stock exclusively on the U.S. stock exchange.
-The corporation’s annual report is usually enough to prove this.
+- Publicly-traded corporation: A publicly traded corporation is considered to be an “American firm or corporation” if the applicant can demonstrate that the corporation is incorporated in the U.S. and trades its stock exclusively on the U.S. stock exchange.
+The corporation’s most recent annual report is usually enough to prove this.

-- Privately held corporation: Evidence that the employer is a qualifying American firm or corporation may include: copies of the business’ articles of incorporation, evidence of ownership including copies of stock certificates and ledgers, and proof of the shareholders’ nationality.
+- Privately-held firm or corporation: Evidence that the employer is a qualifying American firm or corporation may include: copies of the business’ articles of incorporation, evidence of ownership including copies of stock certificates and ledgers, and proof of the shareholders’ nationality.